-Right now, manufacturers build SIM-less devices, deliver to brands, then brands (or consumers) get SIMs delivered from carriers, insert it into the device, and repeat the last 2 steps if they ever want to change plans.
+Right now, manufacturers build SIM-less devices, deliver to brands, then brands (or consumers) get SIMs delivered from carriers, insert them into the device, and repeat the last 2 steps if they ever want to change plans.
 This sort of deployment already resources intensive as is.
-For example, think about foot-traffic sensors for stores—if GAP wanted to install sensors in all their stores they’d have to receive a batch of devices from a manufacturer, a batch of SIM cards from a carrier, install the SIMS, and then ship them back out to stores.
+For example, think about foot-traffic sensors for stores—if GAP wanted to install sensors in all their stores, they’d have to receive a batch of devices from a manufacturer, a batch of SIM cards from a carrier, install the SIMS, and then ship them back out to stores.

 It’s the same thing for consumers as well.
-Imagine having to replace SIMs in dozens of devices like the one in the dash of the car, the SIM in that wire-free camera on the roof, or the ten iPhones, and tablets that a family has spread out all over the house.
-Physical SIMS just don’t have a future in the modern digital world.
-While 5G vanguards the connectivity revolution, eSIMs will digitize that connectivity and spark new ecosystems of connected devices and services that that will transform the way we live and work, similar to how the internet digitized and democratized retail.
+Imagine having to replace SIMs in dozens of devices like the one in the dash of the car, the SIM in that wire-free camera on the roof, or the ten iPhones and tablets that a family has spread out all over the house.
+Physical SIMS doesn’t have a future in the modern digital world.
+While 5G vanguards the connectivity revolution, eSIMs will digitize that connectivity and spark new ecosystems of connected devices and services that will transform the way we live and work, similar to how the internet digitized and democratized retail.

-As a carrier built as a technology company with a customizable platform, US Mobile was built from the ground up to meet rapidly changing and diverse needs. eSIMs shed the physical and logistical constraints of SIM cards from devices—and our Connectivity OS is the most natural, most modern, most user-friendly and the most advanced platform that can tap the openness of this new eSIM enabled hardware ecosystem.
+As a carrier built as a technology company with a customizable platform, US Mobile was built from the ground up to meet rapidly changing and diverse needs. eSIMs shed the physical and logistical constraints of SIM cards from devices—and our Connectivity OS is the most natural, most modern, most user-friendly, and the most advanced platform that can tap the openness of this new eSIM enabled hardware ecosystem.

 The delightful way we did is a testament to our design ethos and the incredible team at US Mobile.
 We are really excited to see how users will combine the flexibility that our Connectivity OS affords with the flexibility of eSIMs.